How to choose a brand name

 On that note, Christopher Johnson (an industry expert on branding from The Name Inspector) wrote a very interesting article on the effectiveness of the letter Z in branding, citing huge popular brands such as Zomato.

 9) Test Test Test Test

 All the best ideas are tested to exhaustion.
 Test it on your family.
 Test it on your friends.
 Test it on strangers.
 Perform deliberate user testing experiences by creating two landing pages and direct potential customers to each to see which yields higher results.

-Before you dive in the deep in, talk to the people around you.
-Gather their valuable insights in to how they feel and respond and react to certain words or phrases or sounds… this is all invaluable, and should never be taken for granted!
+Before you dive the deep in, talk to the people around you.
+Gather their valuable insights into how they feel and respond and react to certain words or phrases or sounds… this is all invaluable, and should never be taken for granted!

 10) Don’t be a Perfectionist

 The perfect name doesn’t exist.
 You are never going to find a name that one demographic dislikes slightly more than another.
 You simply cannot tick all the boxes within a few syllables.

 To borrow some wise words from the professional naming agency Catchwords:

 “It’s okay to want a name that’s short, easy to pronounce, original, totally cool-sounding, relevant in meaning, with few negative associations—and that’s available as a domain name.
 (Most of us would like to win the lottery, too.)”